 The researchers discovered that people suffering from headaches experienced severe muscle pain when taking fenclonin.
 This effect was contrary to expectations, but led to important advances in fibromyalgia research and an explanation for the origin of the strong symptoms.

 The researchers also discovered that people who suffered from migraines reacted much more strongly to the drug than people who did not suffer from headaches.
 Fenclonin did not induce fibromyalgia in most normal subjects.
 These observations show how sensitively people who suffer from migraines react to low serotonin levels.

-Migraines and fibromyalgia have a common characteristic: both are diseases that are characterized by low serotonin levels.
-After more than 25 years of research, one of the leading scientists stated: "In our opinion, and in the opinion of other pain specialists, 5-HTP can greatly reduce the painful characteristics of primary fibromyalgia".
+Migraines and fibromyalgia have a common characteristic: both are diseases that are characterised by low serotonin levels.
+After more than 25 years of research, one of the leading scientists stated: 'In our opinion, and in the opinion of other pain specialists, 5-HTP can greatly reduce the painful characteristics of primary fibromyalgia'.
 Double-blind studies support this finding.

 5-HTP and weight loss